• Skip to primary navigation

 2. VanEck Vectors Nickel ETF (GMET)

-This ETF tracks the price of physical nickel.
-It is one of the largest nickel ETFs on the market.
+The VanEck Vectors Nickel ETF (GMET) is one of the most popular nickel ETFs on the market.
+It tracks the price of physical nickel and is one of the largest nickel ETFs on the market.

 This ETF invests in stocks of companies that produce nickel.
 It is an excellent option for those who want to invest in the mining industry.